CVE-2024-20903 Overview

 Workarounds

-AUDIT CREATE PROCEDURE BY ACCESS;
+AUDIT CREATE PROCEDURE BY app_user BY ACCESS;

-AUDIT EXECUTE ANY PROCEDURE BY ACCESS;
+AUDIT CREATE ANY JAVA, CREATE JAVA BY ACCESS;

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.